The history of the Wolseley motor company began far away from the UK shores, in Sydney, Australia.

 It was there where a young man by the name of Frederick York Wolseley made his first steps in the business world establishing a factory to manufacture sheep shearing equipment.

-Still trading under the umbrella of the Wolseley Sheep Shearing Company, the Wolseley Motor Company did relatively well selling close to one hundred cars, before Wolseley decided the automobile business was not for him and sold out to Vickers Son and Maxim Limited, who eventually evolved to become the Rover Group,
+Despite his encouraging start, Wolseley decided the automobile business was not for him, selling out to the Sheffield based engineering giant, Vickers Son and Maxim Limited, who eventually evolved their car production disvion to become the Rover Group,

-After the sale of his auto manufacturing division, Frederick Wolseley returned to concentrating his talents and energies on the development and manufacture of sheep shearing equipment, eventually diversifying into the production of a wide range of agricultural machinery.
+After the sale of his auto manufacturing division, Frederick Wolseley returned to concentrating his talents and energies on the development and manufacture of sheep shearing equipment, eventually diversifying into producing a wide range of agricultural machinery.

 In the meantime, Vickers Son and Maxim Limited continued to consolidate their car manufacturing interests.

 In the years preceding and immediately after the end of World War I Wolseley began to expand their operations across the world selling their cars in the United States as well as establishing a working relationship with a massive shipbuilding concern in Japan, which gradually developed to become Isuzu Motors.

 During the early Twenties, the Vickers Son and Maxim Limited, now known as just plain “Vickers” continued their massive expansion, which they eventually discovered in 1926 that they didn’t have the finance at their disposal to continue to operate such an enormous diversification.<

 Financially vulnerable, Wolseley found themselves facing the chilling prospect of bankruptcy.

 That was the moment that UK auto magnate, William Morris, ever looking to expand his business, had been waiting for.